ViniAC/Perceptron-Python/README.md

 # Perceptron-Python
 Perceptron on python

-Simple Perceptron made on Python
+Simple Perceptron made in Python

 Made with: